-Program in Statistics, Washington State University, Pullman, Washington 99164-3144, U.S.A. email: zhanghao@wsu.edu
+Program in Statistics Washington State University Pullman, WA 99164-3144

 SUMMARY.
-We use spatial generalized linear mixed models (GLMM) to model non-Gaussian spatial variables that are observed at sampling locations in a continuous area.
-In many applications, prediction of random effects in a spatial GLMM is of great practical interest.
+We use spatial generalized mixed models (GLMM) to model non-Gaussian spatial variables that are observed at sampling locations in a continuous area.
+In many applications prediction of random effects in a spatial GLMM is of great practical interest.
 We show that the minimum mean-squared error (MMSE) prediction can be done in a linear fashion in spatial GLMMs analogous to linear kriging.
 We develop a Monte Carlo version of the EM gradient algorithm for maximum likelihood estimation of model parameters.
 A by-product of this approach is that it also produces the MMSE estimates for the realized random effects at the sampled sites.
-This method is illustrated through a simulation study and is also applied to a real data set on plant root diseases to obtain a map of disease severity that can facilitate the practice of precision agriculture.
+This method is illustrated through a simulation study, and also applied to a real data set on plants root disease to obtain a map of disease severity that will facilitate the practice of precision agriculture.

-KEY WORDS: EM algorithm; Generalized linear mixed models; Metropolis-Hastings algorithm; Spatial interpolation; Variogram.
+KEY WORDS: EM algorithm; generalized linear mixed models; Metropolis-Hastings algorithm; spatial interpolation; variogram email: zhanghao@wsu.edu.
+This paper has appeared on Biometrics, 2002, Vol. 58, No.1, 129-136